AutomationMK/priorityList/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

-### Executing program
-* The program needs to be executed in the main project folder
+* All actions need to be executed in the main project folder of running from command line
 * The program also needs it's virtual environment activated
 * pip will need to be ran for installing any dependencies in the requirements.txt file

 Example running on Linux...